A topic from the subject of Physical Chemistry in Chemistry.

 The following are some basic concepts related to energy changes in chemical reactions:

-- Entropy is a thermodynamic property that is equal to the degree of disorder of a system.
+• Entropy (S) is a thermodynamic property representing the degree of disorder or randomness in a system.

 Equipment and Techniques

-The following are some of the equipment and techniques that are used to study energy changes in chemical reactions:
+The following are some of the equipment and techniques used to study energy changes in chemical reactions:

-- Calorimeters are devices that are used to measure the heat that is released or absorbed during a chemical reaction.
+• Calorimeters are devices used to measure the heat released or absorbed during a chemical reaction.

-- Spectrophotometers are devices that are used to measure the amount of light that is absorbed or emitted during a chemical reaction.
+• Spectrophotometers can be used to measure the amount of light absorbed or emitted during a reaction, which can sometimes be related to energy changes.

 Types of Experiments